digital-codes/neutralinoExample/README.md

 or in config:
 modes.window.enableInspector: boolean

+in dev mode like

+neu run dev -- --window-enable-inspector

+# Build

+build with *neu build --release*

 # Git
 make sure to install @neutralinojs/neu globally first, then run *neu update* to download the plattform binaries